Easton Neston house: Exterior

 The two side elevations of the house tell the story of life in a country house before the age of the servants' bell.
 Until the invention of the remote bell situated in the servants' hall, which could be jangled by a system of ropes and pulleys from far away, it was necessary for servants to be located within earshot of a hand-bell or call of the voice.
 In older houses such as Montacute House servants slept on the floor of the great hall or outside the door of their master's bedchamber; by the 17th century this arrangement was becoming undesirable.
 Houses then began to have corridors, and the owners, rather than stepping over sleeping servants, began to tidy them away in small rooms, sometimes containing their employer's close-stool.
 However, these small rooms still had to be within calling distance.

 In a brand-new, luxurious house such as Easton Neston, this was achieved by inserting two very low-ceilinged mezzanine staff floors between each of the two upper floors.
 Hence at Easton Neston, while the two principal façades (West and East) are of three floors, the fenestration of the two less important side façades betrays the secret that there are in fact five floors: the windows of the two mezzanines, as befits the humble rooms they light, are a mere half of the size of those of the grander rooms above and below them.
 This makes the fenestration of the side façades a complex and interesting sight.

 Some years after completion of the house in 1702, Hawksmoor drew-up further plans for a huge entrance court.
 These designs, never fully executed but published in Vitruvius Britannicus, would have flanked the existing rectangular house with two wings, one containing stables and the other service rooms.
 The fourth (entrance) side of the courtyard was to have been an elaborate colonnade.

 No substantial part of this later scheme was built, except for two large and now decayed Ozymandian entrance piers, marooned in the park.
-The two pre-existing red-brick wings (themselves perhaps owing something to Christopher Wren) remained, although the western (stable) wing was later demolished after the new stables were built.
+The two pre-existing red-brick wings, perhaps owing something to Christopher Wren, remained, although the western (stable) wing was later demolished after the new stables were built.
 Some architectural commentators, including Dan Cruickshank feel that Hawksmoor's mansion might have been spoilt by this new scheme, which owed more to Sir John Vanbrugh's architectural concepts than to Hawksmoor's.
 The whole proposed new design was depicted in Colen Campbell's 1715 work Vitruvius Britannicus, as though it had in fact been built.